AmbireTech/adex-protocol/README.md

 Each observer must have a publicly accessible HTTPS endpoint for receiving events from the AdView.

+This functionality is unused as of V5, but it's a inherent property of the protocol and can become useful for specific use-cases.

 #### Validator stack

 "Validator stack" refers to the entire [validator stack](#validator-stack), which is a set of software components that all validators/observers need to run.